krakend/krakend-documentation/configuration/structure.md

     }
 {{< /highlight >}}

-All components built by the KrakenD team **use namespaces inspired by the location of the original package**, so they might *look like an URL* but it's just a unique identifier that clearly defines where the original package is.

 For instance, the [extended logging component](/docs/logging/extended-logging/) uses the **namespace** `telemetry/logging`:

 {{< highlight JSON >}}
 {
     "version": 2,